92 Terms

 Mental Model

 A mental model is a user's internal understanding of how a system works.
-Learn how to align your product design with user mental models to create intuitive experiences.
+Learn how to uncover and design for users' mental models in your IA.

 Microinteraction

 A microinteraction is a small, focused moment where a user completes a single task in your product.
-Learn how to design microinteractions that delight and inform.
+Learn how microinteractions shape perceived UX.

 Mockup